MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/install/Installing-PowerShell-Core-on-Windows.md

 ## Download the installer package

 To install PowerShell on Windows, download the [latest][] install package from GitHub.
-You can also find the latest preview version on the [releases][] page.
+You can also find the latest [preview][] version.
 Scroll down to the **Assets** section of the Release page.
 The **Assets** section may be collapsed, so you may need to click to expand it.

 ## <a id="msi" />Installing the MSI package